alicevillar/space-invaders/README.md

 # Space Adventure (space invaders)

-Space Adventure is a game I created using Pygame library.
+Space Adventure is a game based on space invaders and created with Pygame library.